A-CHINMAY/LingualLookup/README.md

 Features

-Fetch word definitions from an API.
+  1.Fetch word definitions from an API.

-Display synonyms in a well-structured manner.
+  2.Display synonyms in a well-structured manner.

-Responsive design with a clean UI.
+  3.Responsive design with a clean UI.

-JavaScript dynamically updates the UI.
+  4.JavaScript dynamically updates the UI.

 File Structure